marijnh/Eloquent-JavaScript/11_async.md

-This can be done with a single loop that searches through the nests, moving forward to the next when it finds a value that doesn't match the current nest's name, and returning the name when it finds a matching value.
+This can be done with a single loop that searches through the nests, moving forward to the next when it finds a value that doesn't match the current nest's name and returning the name when it finds a matching value.
 In the `async` function, a regular `for` or `while` loop can be used.